Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Commercial: "Product + review + buy"

-Transactional: "Product + order + netherlands"
+Transactional: "Product + order + Belgium"

 Result: Our Shopify optimizations deliver an average of 67% more conversions within 4 months.